mj-watts/michaelwatts.me-website/src/content/posts/schema-validation-in-typescript.md

 ### Parse the object to validate the data structure

-Based on our schema we can run the following to parse an object against the schema to see if there are any problems.
+Based on our schema we can run the following to parse an object against the schema to see if there are any validation errors.

 ```ts {13}
 let errorMode = false;